gwatts/sshproxy/README.md

 * **host-sig** - The expected signature of the remote server - sshproxy will check that the signature presented by the server matches this to prevent man-in-the-middle attacks.
 If it's omitted, sshproxy will prompt on first connection and then save it in the configuraiton file
 * **dns-map** - A map of hostname patterns to map to an alternative IP address.
-The patterns may include asterisk and period operators per the Match function documented here https://golang.org/pkg/path/#Match
+The patterns may include asterisk and period operators per the Match function documented here https://golang.org/pkg/path/#Match.
+Order is important as the first matching pattern is selected.
 * **ssh-key** - The ssh key to use to connect to the SSH server.
 Must not be encrypted with a passphrase.  **NOTE** Each line of the key file must be indented.